Joc Pederson Player Props: Giants vs. Brewers

 Joc Pederson At The Plate

-- Pederson has picked up a hit in 13 games this season (68.4%), including one multi-hit game.
+- Pederson has had a base hit in 14 of 20 games this season, and multiple hits once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.